Biix33/simon_game/README.md

 - Multi level
 - Difficulty increases upon level completion
 - Game can be paused / resumed
-- Game can be restarted
+- Game can be restarted (from level 0)
 - Two modes :
     - "append : a new color is added to the existing list
     - random : new color list at each level